sje30/schol2018/innovations.md

 world is due to change dramatically in 2020 with the recent announcement of "plan S" [Schiltz 2018], a European initiative to enforce OA, cap APCs and prohibit publishing in hybrid journals.
-Whilst we support the notions underlying plan S, until further details are released (e.g. the nature of the APC cap, recognition of green and diamond OA).
+Whilst we support the notions underlying plan S, its success will depend on further implementation details (e.g. the nature of the APC cap, recognition of green and diamond OA).